danielcardeenas/whatsapp-framework/README.md

 # Mac
 Mac is a whatsapp bot I made as a weekend project.
-The project itself has all you need to make your own cusotm functions easily.
+The project itself has all you need to make your own custom functions easily.

 ### Screenshots:
 <img src="http://i.imgur.com/vp7vXMJ.png" height="450" />